Remote Control (Kanye West song)

 "Remote Control" is a song by American rapper Kanye West from his tenth studio album Donda (2021).
-The song, which features vocals from fellow American rapper Young Thug, was produced by West alongside Cubeatz, Digital Nas, Ojivolta, 88-Keys, Mike Dean and Teddy Walton.
+The song, which features vocals from fellow American rapper Young Thug, was produced by West alongside Cubeatz, Digital Nas, and Ojivolta, being co-produced by 88-Keys and Mike Dean with additional production from Teddy Walton.

 Background

 In April 2021, music producer Digital Nas was invited to work with West in Los Angeles after West had heard some of his songs through Mowalola Ogunlesi, who is the design director for West's Yeezy Gap collaboration.
 Digital Nas gave West a folder of 150 beats, of which West freestyled over approximately 60 of them.
-Out of those 60 that made the album was two – "Junya" and "Remote Control", with four of them originally expected to make the track listing.
+Only two of those 60 made the album – "Junya" and "Remote Control", with four of them originally expected to make the track listing.
 Talking about the songs, Digital Nas said: "That sound was so mantra-like.
 It was just simple.
 It was like a feeling.
 [Ye and I] call it monk music".

 Young Thug's feature on the track came about after warning West that their friendship would come to an end if he was not to be included on the album, saying "I just hit Kanye like, 'Bro, if I ain't on the album, we are not speaking".
 Young Thug clarified that his contribution to the song was not inspired or instructed by West.

 American rapper Soulja Boy originally recorded a verse for the track, although he was not included on the final version of the song.
 Following the album's release, Soulja Boy shared a snippet of his verse on Instagram, with the caption of the post saying "Fuck Kanye".
 Soulja Boy expressed distaste towards West secretly taking his verse off, posting a series of tweets aimed at West, saying that "if he didn’t like the verse he should have said that".
 On November 5, 2021, in an interview with N.O.R.E. on Drink Champs, West said that he believed that Soulja Boy is one of the top 5 most influential artists, and when asked why he was taken off Donda, West joked "You ain't hear that verse?".
 N.O.R.E. asked "The verse wasn't good?", and West followed up with "Nah, I'll tell you what though, Soulja Boy is the future, Future the future...".
 Soulja Boy responded to the interview, saying that West's words on Drink Champs stunned him and claimed that West had praised his verse in person.

+Composition

+The song contains a sample from the 2012 animated short film Strawinsky and the Mysterious House, known in Internet and meme culture for the "Globglogabgalab", a song sung by the character of the same name in the film.
+Though unconfirmed as a direct causation, the sample was added after YouTuber Videogamedunkey created a fake leak of Donda, which included a sample of "Globglogabgalab".